Glossary of terms in biotechnology

 Regulatory gene

-A gene that acts to control the protein-synthesizing activity of other genes.
+A gene that acts to control the protein-synthesizing activity of other

 Replication